park-sewon/coq-clerical/README.md

 Mathematical symbols surrounded by `: :` denote integer operations and those surrounded by `; ;` denote real operations.
 The definition `clerical_abs k` for each natural number `k` is a clerical expression that computes the absolute value of the variable `k`.
+Though in this example only binary nondeterministic case is used, the formalization provdies arbitrarily many guarded expressions using the grammar `CASE e1 ==> c1 | .. | en ==> cn END`.

 Using our prove rules, we prove the correctness of the expression:
 ```coq